IBM/maximo-labs/MkDocs/monitor_autoai_8.4/docs/create_devices.md

 # Create Devices

 In this exercise you will crete the devices that will store the simulated pump data being sent to Monitor.

--  [Create two pump Devices](#createdevices) named `11111096` and `111137F8` for the  Device Type named `pump_co`.
+[Create two pump Devices](#createdevices) named `11111096` and `111137F8` for the  Device Type named `pump_co`.

 !!!
-Note:
+Note
     Remember to replace `co` in the device type name with your own initials.

 ## Create Devices
 <a name="createdevices"></a>